a2stuff/a2d/docs/Building_And_Running.md

 make
 ```

-This will build all targets, including DeskTop itself, desk accessories, and preview accessories, and the optional Shortcuts app.
+This will build all targets, including DeskTop itself, the Disk Copy and Shortcuts modules, desk accessories, and a handful of other files.

+If you have a newish version of GNU Make then you can perform parallel builds e.g. `gmake -j8`.
+GNU Make 3.81 (the version that comes with Xcode utilities on macOS) has a bug which will hang when building.
+Fixes welcome!

 ## Getting DeskTop Onto Your Apple II